Garret Poem

 the lilies’ scent to press against all space

-lacked something truthful, something promised
+something truthful, something promised

 by the next inhale—But promise never came—

-Grace is a narrow interval, a window, not
+A narrow interval, a window, not

-a door—There is no passing through—This is the world—
+a door—no passing through—That was the world—

 a corner of tangled limbs—Almost humorous